JeremiahChinwe/results_summary/README.md

 ### What I learned

-Building this project, I learned that React.js truly makes web developement easier and faster through the great features like Components, jsx extention(enables writing html faster with javaScript), etc.
+Building this project, I learned that React.js truly makes web developement easier and faster through the great features like Components, jsx extention(enables writing html faster with javaScript), etc. it provides.

 ## Author